RafaelGSS/blog/priv/posts/performance-methodologies-p1.md

 **Note**: For further information about Profiling CPU, I've made a blog post doing CPU Profiling in a Node.js application.
 [Check here](https://blog.rafaelgss.com.br/node-cpu-profiler).

 Tools:

-`perf`: Linux Performance Events (profiling) `cachegrind`: a Valgrind sub tool, can profile hardware cache usage and be visualized using `kcachegrind`
+- `perf`: Linux Performance Events (profiling)
+- `cachegrind`: a Valgrind sub tool, can profile hardware cache usage and be visualized using `kcachegrind`

 > `/proc` is a file system interface for kernel statistics, it contains directories where each directory is named after the **PID** of the process.
 These directories contain a number of files containing information and statistics about each process mapped from kernel data structures.

 ![Julia Evans - Comic /proc](https://pbs.twimg.com/media/DZ3HpVXXkAEgxpc?format=jpg&name=large) - [reference](https://twitter.com/b0rk/status/981159808832286720/photo/1)

 ## Methodologies

+This section will describe three of most used methodologies.
+Apply a methodology due performance issues is needed, and there is no rule to choose the best approach, I would say that past experiences and knowledge in the software definitely will help with that.

 // USE
 // Drill-down